 At this stage of AI’s technological capabilities, robots are not able to handle the necessary tasks.
 The job also requires emotional intelligence in listening and responding to patients’ questions and concerns about the rehab process.

-Some people believe robots will never be well suited to handling the tasks performed by substance abuse counselors; Fabian at the Replaced by Robot website has estimated the likelihood that of residential substance abuse counselors being replaced by robots at 0 percent.
+Some people believe robots will never be well suited to handle the tasks performed by substance abuse counselors; Fabian at the Replaced by Robot website has estimated the likelihood that of residential substance abuse counselors being replaced by robots at 0 percent.

 Studying demographic trends in the USA, Australia, the UK, Italy, Greece, Finland and the rest of the world leads us to the conclusion that much of the global population is aging.